markd2/RandomLearning/PDP8/focal/focal-notes.md

       returns to the DO, bypassing the rest of the group
   - can use variables.  `SET X = 5.24; DO X`.
 That's pretty spif
-    - helps avoid complex / memory nomming IF statements ERASE
+    - helps avoid complex / memory nomming IF statements
+    - but they can't start with 'A' (?!)
+ERASE
   - ERASE 2.0 - delete the 2.0 group
   - ERASE 7.11 - delete the line